yesnik/golang-guides/structs.md

 // struct { name string; population int; active bool }{name:"Moscow", population:6, active:true}
 ```

-Also we can define a custom type as struct:
+Also we can define a custom type as struct.
+Type definitions allow us to create types of our own.
+They let us create a new defined type that's based on an *underlying type*.

 ```go
 type Address struct {